-The Philosophy & Religious Studies course is designed to help students to:

-- Examine the human experience and the contribution that faith can make.
+The Philosophy & Religious Studies course is designed to help students to: - Examine the human experience and the contribution that faith can make.
 It can enable students to deal better with the vast array of personal and community dilemmas they will face, and to make better sense of a world that is still marred by passive acceptance of injustice and prejudice. - Empathise and critically engage with a variety of religious experiences.
 Lessons encourage pupils to interact with the key themes and issues of ethics and religious beliefs. - Employ a toolkit of techniques to debate and dialogue constructively with the views of others. - Evaluate the values and motives behind moral choices.
 There will be invaluable opportunities to study the dilemmas of life, death, violence, greed and war. - Encounter the big questions on the meaning and purpose of existence.

-Examination Board: AQA Religious Studies A
+Examination Board: AQA Religious Studies A Summary of Course Structure:

-Year 9, term 6: All students begin their first topic Crime and punishment.

-Year 10: All students will complete five topics: Christian Beliefs and Practices, Peace and conflict, Religion and Life, Human rights.

-Year 11: All students will complete two further topics, Buddhist Beliefs and Practices.
+Year 9, term 6: All students begin their first topic Crime and Punishment.
+Year 10: All students will complete five topics: Christian beliefs, Buddhist beliefs, Peace and Conflict, Religion and Life.
+Year 11: All students will complete two further topics, Human Rights and Social Justice and Buddhist Practices.
 Full revision and practice of all topics starts in January.
+Assessment:

 Both of the units of work that comprise the Full Course Religious Studies GCSE are assessed by a single examination, at the end of Year 11.
 There is no coursework requirement.
 We particularly value that 50% of the marks are awarded for students' skill in forming, expressing and defending their own responses to crucial issues.
+Course Content:

-Paper 1: Religion 50% Beliefs and Practices within Buddhism and Christianity.
+Paper 1: Religion 50%

+Beliefs and Practices within Buddhism and Christianity.

 Paper 2: Philosophy and Ethics 50%

 Crime and Punishment Peace and Conflict Human Rights Religion and Life

+Further details available on: www.aqa.org.uk

+For further information please contact: Mr J Dye

 OPTIONS PROCESS DATES

-Tuesday 6 February
+Wednesday 26 February

-Option Course Information available to students and parents

-Wednesday 28 February Deadline for final Option Choices to be submitted
+Deadline for final Option Choices to be submitted